This post may contain affiliate links. Read the full disclosure

 Italy is a beautiful country rich in culture, incredible food and such a long history.
 You will want to spend as long as you can exploring the different cities and stops along the way.
 And if you have the time, here is an Italy Itinerary- 10 Days, to make your planning easier.

-What would be at the top of your list if you only had one day in Venice?
+What would be at the top of your list if you could only see Venice in a day?